Teaching Attention for You and Your Pup

-Continue the exercise of saying his name and immediately giving a small treat with praise when he looks at you.
-Once he has the hang of this, keep eye contact a little longer, then reward.
+After you have successfully changed your time of day and setting and your pup is a pro at giving you attention when asked, then start holding eye contact a little longer each time before giving the reward.
 The goal of this training is to get your dog to focus on you, despite distractions.
-You can start out by holding the treat in front of your face for a dog that is very food motivated, and then gradually move the food away from your eyes, but only reward when the dog focusses on your eyes, not on the treat.
+You can start out by holding the treat in front of your face for a dog that is very food motivated, and then gradually move the food away from your eyes, but only reward when the dog focuses on your eyes, not on the treat.
 Work to lengthen the amount of time between the initial eye contact and the treat reward until your pup can go for several seconds of intense focus before being rewarded.

 Attention Training with Ian Dunbar